nenaideno/nenaideno/README.md

 ## Examples of my projects 📋

+- [**Autoinnovatic**](https://autoinnovatic.ru/) - A project that is a social network for people who want to show the world their idea and find associates to bring it to life.
+(Currently - only in Russian.)

 - [**SimpleFeedBack**](https://github.com/nenaideno/SimpleFeedBack) - A service that enables the quick generation of feedback forms with custom design based on specific templates.

 - [**SimpleToDo**](https://github.com/nenaideno/SimpleToDo) - A simple web application for managing to-do items.
 It allows users to create, read, update, and delete to-do items in a list